portworx/px-docs/px_on_aws_cloudformation.md

 + cluster type = m3.medium
 + single disk = 128GB

+This template is based on the CoreOS "Stable" Channel and includes the following to enable Portworx deployments:

++ An additional non-root device called "/dev/xvdb" for the global shared storage pool
++ Opened ports for 'etcd', 'ssh', and 'portworx' management services (2379, 2380, 4001, 9001, 9002)

 Defaults can be changed by modifying the CloudFormation json file.

 Portworx recommends a minimum cluster size of 3 nodes.